exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 >
 > Carousel view has deferred loading set automatically and cannot be changed.

-### Display In-App Content Block in Placeholder View After Content Has Loaded
+### Display in-app content block in placeholder view after content has loaded

 You may want to render your app's UI differently depending on whether an in-app content block is available.
 For example, your layout may depend on the exact dimensions of the in-app content block, which are only known once it has been loaded.